Two-dimensional random interlacements: 0-1 law and the vacant set at criticality: Acknowledgements

 \section{Acknowledgements}

-The authors thank Y.~Abe and O.~Zeitouni for discussions on excursions and cover times (as mentioned in the proof of Proposition~\ref{p_ind_exc_notcover}).
+The authors thank Y.~Abe and O.~Zeitouni for discussions on excursions and cover times (as mentioned in the proof of Proposition~\ref{p_ind_exc_notcover}); also, they thanks the referees for useful comments and suggestions.
 The authors were partially supported by CMUP, member of LASI, which is financed by national funds through FCT --- Funda\c{c}\~ao para a Ci\^encia e a Tecnologia, I.P., under the project with reference UIDB/00144/2020.